Care Provider Responsibilities and Standards

 As a PCP, you must deliver medically necessary primary care services.
 You are the coordinator of our members’ total health care needs.
 Your role is to provide all routine and preventive medical services and coordinate all other covered services, specialist care, and care at our participating facilities or at any other participating medical facility where our members might seek care (e.g., emergency care).
 You are responsible for seeing all members on your panel who need care, even if the member has never been in for an office visit.
 You may not discriminate on the basis of race, ethnicity, national origin, religion, sex, age, mental or physical disability, sexual orientation, genetic information, place of residence, health status, or source of payment.
 Some PCPs are also qualified to perform services ordinarily handled by a specialist.
 We will only pay claims submitted for specialist services by such a PCP if they are listed as a participating specialist in the particular specialty.

 Per New York regulations, all care providers must develop and implement policies and procedures to maintain the confidentiality of HIV-related information.
 You must have the following procedures in place to comply with regulations specific to the confidentiality, maintenance and appropriate disclosure of HIV patient information.

 Office staff will:

-- Maintain a list containing job titles and specified functions for which employees are authorized to access such information
+- Maintain a list containing job titles and specified functions for employees authorized to access such information.

-- Maintain and secure records, including records which are stored electronically, and make sure records are used for the purpose intended
+- Maintain and secure records, including records which are stored electronically, and ensure records are used for the purpose intended.

 - Perform an annual review of the following policies and procedures:

-- Expectant mothers must be advised of the counseling and services offered when results are positive, including psychosocial support, and case management for medical, social, and addictive services.
+› Advise expectant mothers of the counseling and services offered when results are positive.
+This includes psychosocial support, and case management for medical, social, and addictive services.